linode/docs/docs/development/introduction-to-awk/index.md

 ### Printing
 #### Printing a Given Line from a File

-AWK can help you print a given line from a text file.

-1. Create and save the `givenLine.awk` file:
+1. To use AWK to print a given line from a text file, create and save the `givenLine.awk` file:

     {{< file "givenLine.awk" awk >}}
 {